OlympusDAO/olympus-docs/docs/contracts/00_overview.md

   - Executor is the address able to call major Kernel functions
 - Migrating the Kernel

 All non-Kernel smart contracts in the protocol are either _Module Contracts_ or _Policy Contracts_, which you can think of as the protocol's "back-end” and “front-end” logic, respectively.
-In some ways, this shares similarities to the "core" vs. "periphery" design pattern used by protocols like Uniswap: core contracts (Modules) define the core system capabilities, while periphery contracts (Policies) expose the interfaces that enable EOAs use to interact with the protocol's various features.
+In some ways, this shares similarities to the "core" vs. "periphery" design pattern used by protocols like Uniswap: core contracts (Modules) define the core system capabilities, while periphery contracts (Policies) expose the interfaces that enable EOAs to interact with the protocol's various features.

 #### Ownership Model: The Executor